123wowow123/chronopin/README.md

 ```
 This is a promotional article about one of the company partners with Interesting Engineering.
 By shopping with us, you not only get the materials you need, but you’re also supporting our website.
 ```
+- Add pin group and can see iteniary map view and invite people for each location (support open invitation where anyone can join and buy tickets).

 ### Partially Completed: